gabPicard/gabPicard/README.md

 # About me

+Hello !
+My name is **Gabriel Picard**.
+I am a french student studying Engineering at ESILV.

+I am mainly interested in Financial Engineering and Machine Learning.

-I am a French student in engineering school, making projects for fun and for learning how to code
+I am currently studying C# and C++ in university, and learning Python on my own.

-I mostly learned to code in C#, but I am currently learning Python.

-I am currently working on a Python package made to manage tensor.
+My current projets are:
+- A Markowitz model package
+- A neural network used to analyse hand-drawn numbers

+You can contact me at: gab_picard@yahoo.com